 Here is a breakdown, by measure, of what is required.

-ASC-9: Endoscopy/Polyp Surveillance: Appropriate Follow-Up Interval for Normal Colonoscopy in Average Risk Patients and ASC-10: Endoscopy/Polyp Surveillance: Colonoscopy Interval for Patients with a History of Adenomatous Polyps – Avoidance of Inappropriate Use are web-based measures that are also reported via QualityNet.
+ASC-9: Endoscopy/Polyp Surveillance: Appropriate Follow-Up Interval for Normal Colonoscopy in Average Risk Patients is a web-based measure that is reported via QualityNet.
 This aggregate data must be reported by all Medicare-certified ASCs, regardless of specialty or case mix.
-If your center does not perform colonoscopies, for both ASC-9 and ASC-10 you will enter “0” in the numerator and the denominator.
+If your center does not perform colonoscopies, you will enter “0” in the numerator and the denominator for ASC-9.
+Data collected in 2020 must be submitted via QualityNet by May 17, 2021.

 Citing operational concerns with the measure, CMS has made ASC-11: Cataracts: Improvement in Patient’s Visual Function within 90 Days Following Cataract Surgery a voluntary measure.
 Please note that if you choose to participate in reporting this voluntary measure, any data reported will become publicly available.